craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. Fix non-const variables to work as they should, similarly to existing flow.
+Tests "_cax-let-".
 0. Rewrite of `mrNarrowTypesByCallExpression`:  each sig candidate set is processed separately in `mrNarrowTypesByCallExpressionHelperAttemptOneSetOfSig`.
 Input parameters combinations are exhaustively checked by using first failing parameter `{symtab,constraintItem}` of a successful match as the starting condition for the next signature.
 If there is no failing parameter, then matching is complete and the other sigs do not need to be checked.